 Existing Structures: All demolition and debris removal to the existing buildings required for construction of new work and for proper functioning of the Project.

-[RESERVED]
+Verify recycle requirements and reporting requirements with AGI-ENV and CFMO.

 In addition to the requirements of this section, comply with all applicable requirements of Facility Performance.